aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-rich-text-format-1-9-rtf-format/footnotes-and-endnote-features-supported-on-rich-text-export/_index.md

 ﻿---
-title: Footnotes and Endnote Features Supported on Rich Text Export
+title: Footnotes and Endnote Features Supported on Rich Text Export – Aspose.Words for .NET
+articleTitle: Footnotes and Endnote Features Supported on Rich Text Export
+linktitle: Footnotes and Endnote Features Supported on Rich Text Export
 description: "Aspose.Words for .NET allows you to work with footnote and endnote features supported when saving to Rich Text format."
 type: docs
 weight: 60